Eichmann's captor, Israeli ex-spy Rafi Eitan dead at 92: media - Journal du Cameroun

 He died in the afternoon at Tel Aviv’s Ichilov hospital, the radio said, without giving further details.

+“The late Rafi Eitan was a pillar of the intelligence community in general, and the Mossad in particular,” agency chief Yossi Cohen wrote in a statement.

+“The foundations that Rafi laid in the first years of the state are a significant layer in the activities of the Mossad even today.”

-“Rafi was one of the heroes of the state of Israel’s intelligence service in countless acts for Israel’s security,” Prime Minister Benjamin Netanyahu said in a statement.
+Israeli Prime Minister Benjamin Netanyahu said: “Rafi was one of the heroes of the state of Israel’s intelligence service in countless acts for Israel’s security.”

 Eitan was born on a kibbutz in British-ruled Palestine in November 1926.